 Selecting Tournament Officials for Events

-Referees for the National Championships (May) and Junior National Championships (April) are selected a few months prior to each event, and submissions are solicited via a notice on the Racquetball Canada website.
+Referees for the National Championships (May) are selected a few months prior to each event, and submissions are solicited via a notice on the Racquetball Canada website.
 Level 3 Officials are eligible for selection.

 Racquetball Canada also nominates qualified officials to referee at International Racquetball Federation events, including the World Championships and World Junior Championships.
 These officials also need to have Level 3 certification.

-Past Officials – Individuals who have refereed at IRF events in the past include Kurtis Cullen, Linda Ellerington, Chris Exner, John Halko, Valari Hendrickson, James Landeryou, Tim Landeryou, Rick Mattson, Terry Nelson, Jen Saunders, Cal Smith and Dan Smith.
+Past Officials – Individuals who have refereed at IRF events in the past include Kurtis Cullen, Linda Ellerington, Chris Exner, Michel Gagnon, John Halko, Valari Hendrickson, James Landeryou, Tim Landeryou, Rick Mattson, Terry Nelson, Jen Saunders, Cal Smith, Dan Smith and Glen Yaretz.

 Rules – Tournament Play

 Injury and No Show Protocol